phureewat29/sandwich-maker/README.md

 - **Local Simulations**: Fast concurrent EVM simulations to find sandwich opportunities.
 - **Token Dust**: Stores dust at the end of every bundle for lower gas usage the next time the token is traded.
 - **Salmonella Checks**: Detect if ERC20's transfer function uses any unusual opcodes that may produce different mainnet results.

-## Notice
-If any bugs or optimizations are found, feel free to create a pull request. **All pull requests are welcome!**

 > **Warning**
 >